March 30, 2018

 5. Take a moment during the reception for just the two of you

 I was lucky that one of my closest girlfriends told me to do this before the day.
 She said it’s one of the best things her and her partner did at their wedding – and I totally agree.
-It’s so wonderful to have everyone you love there with you celebrating; but it’s equally lovely (and important, I think) to take a moment where the two of you escape and take it all in.
-We just walked outside and went for a stroll through the field underneath the stars, and it’s one of the only times during our wedding where time seemed to slow down a little.
+It’s so wonderful to have everyone you love there with you celebrating; but it’s equally lovely (and important) to take a moment where the two of you escape and take it all in.
+During our reception, we took a moment while everyone was dancing to quietly slip outside and cuddle underneath the stars, and it’s one of the only times during our wedding where time seemed to slow down a little.